vijayantmehra/f19-relay/src/02_run_length_encoding/instructions.md

 Your task will be to create a _run-length_ encoding scheme for plain-text data.
-This scheme will _encode_ the data _losslessly_ such that when _decoded_ the original message is extracted in full.
+This scheme will _encode_ the data _losslessly_ such that when _decoded_ the original message is extracted, unchanged, in full.

 ### The algorithm

 Given a _plain text_ file, we will call a subset of the text that consists of repeating symbols a _block_.
 A block will be _encoded_ by counting the block size and recording the _size_ followed by the block _symbol_.
+A block symbol is a single character.
+You may assume that we are dealing only with ASCII, and that each character is only one (1) byte.

 A _plain text_ will be encoded as a set of _encoded blocks_.